vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 fatigued and lethargic, having mild muscle aches, and urinating frequently at night.
 It is not clear what role the flu shot played in that experience.

+## Saturday October 3

+In the late afternoon, I went to downtown Berkeley.
+I arrived in the line outside Trader Joe's at 4:30 PM, entered the store at 4:39 PM, and exited at 4:49 PM.
+I then went to Udupi Palace and got a spinach masala dosa.